jhrcook/jhrcook-website/content/about/index.md

 ## Introduction

-My name is Joshua Cook and I am Computational Genomics Research Scientist at [Vertex Pharmaceuticals](https://www.vrtx.com) in Boston, Massachusetts, USA.
+My name is Joshua Cook and I am Senior Research Scientist of Computational Genomics at [Vertex Pharmaceuticals](https://www.vrtx.com) in Boston, Massachusetts, USA.
-This page is meant as a brief introduction to my background.
+This page is meant as a brief introduction.
 If you have further questions or want to get in touch, please use the links on the homepage to contact me!

 ## Education